 On the palate, CACTI Pineapple feels a little one-note — a bit like unripened pineapple — but the finish is sweeter and conjures a custom-made pineapple Jolly Rancher.
 The fact that this will get you buzzed is sinful, this is straight-up candy as an alcoholic beverage.
 And unlike the strawberry flavor, the sweetness here actually works.

-Delicious.
 Sweet but not to its detriment.
-Among hard seltzers, and I’ve ranked them all, CACTI Pineapple lands amongst the very best, flavor-wise.
+Among the other CACTI flavors, Pineapple is easily the best.

 Grab a 9-pack case of CACTI here.